 Perfectionism is not self-improvement.
 Perfection is, at its core, about trying to earn approval.
 Early praise for achievement and performance has become a dangerous and debilitating belief system: “I am what I accomplish and how well I accomplish it, please, perform, perfect, prove.”

 Perfectionism is not the key to success.
 In fact, research shows perfectionism hampers achievement and is correlated with depression, anxiety, addiction and life paralysis, or missed opportunities.
 The fear of failing, making mistakes, not meeting people’s expectations, and being criticised keeps us outside the arena where healthy competition and striving unfolds.

 Lastly, perfectionism is not a way to avoid shame.
 Perfectionism is a function of shame.

 More than 8000 saw and heard the research findings of author and research professor Dr Brené Brown at The Growth Faculty's 2019 event.
-If you're interested in lifelong learning, and hearing from international thought leaders on leadership and management, why not consider a membership to The Growth Faculty?
+If you're interested in lifelong learning, and events where you hear from international thought leaders on leadership and management, why not consider a membership to The Growth Faculty?